Operating Block Diagram

 - Start - The clock starts running as soon as you start it.
 It displays Julian day, Universal Coordinated Time (UTC) and Greenwich Sidereal Time.
 These are calculated based on the clock in your computer.

-- - Enter you latitude and longitude.
+- - Enter you latitude and longitude from the Mount.
 I use Google maps to find mine.
 As soon as you enter these two values the clock calculates your Local Sidereal Time (LST)

 Download is part of the Spectrum Analyzer